oracle/oci-grafana-metrics/docs/using.md

 ![Screen Shot 2019-01-13 at 11.11.50 AM](images/Screen%20Shot%202019-01-13%20at%2011.11.50%20AM.png)

-Repeat the process for the following OCI variables:
+If you are using **Version 5** or newer of the plugin, repeat the process for the following OCI variables:

 | Name           | Query                                                                                             |
 | ---------------- | --------------------------------------------------------------------------------------------------- |